All Episodes

 We revere the Constitution of the United States.

-They try to evade the Constitution and undermine it and construct something that's expedient that advances their political agenda, which we cringe at.
+They try to evade the Constitution and undermine it and construct something that's expedient, that advances their political agenda, which we cringe at.

-We need to understand who these people are, but frankly, I started writing this book because we need to understand who we are, that we need to have confidence, because we have some people preaching the abandonment of conservatism or trying to rewrite conservatism or trying to create some weird hybrid.
+But frankly, I started writing this book because we need to understand who we are, that we need to have confidence, because we have some people preaching the abandonment of conservatism or trying to rewrite conservatism or trying to create some weird hybrid.

-Well I gather from what you're saying is the motivations of these people really aren't necessary.
+I gather from what you're saying is the motivations of these people really aren't necessary.

 All we have to do and understand is that we've got to beat them.